tjmahr/tjmahr.github.io/_posts/2019-11-25-another-mixed-effects-model-visualization.md

 ## Top row: connect the dots

 Let's create the top row.
-The core of the plot is straightforward: We draw lines, draw points, facet by `Subject`, and set a reasonable y-axis range for the plot (controlling the coordinates via `coord_cartesian()`).
+The core of the plot is straightforward: We draw lines, draw points, facet by `Subject`, and set a reasonable *y*-axis range for the plot (controlling the coordinates via `coord_cartesian()`).